Derrick-Zhang/quantum-6j-symbol/README.md

    - plug in the entries corresponding to symmetric representations, using the SO(N) quantum 6j symbol for symmetric representations
-   - solve for the other entires, using the fact that each entry is proportional to the square root of the quantum dimensions of represntaions that the row and column corresponds to
+   - solve for the other entires, using the fact that each entry is proportional to the square root of the quantum dimensions of representations that the row and column corresponds to
    - calculate the Kauffman polynomial, using this triple box fusion matrix